Major Guitar Chords: Introduction To G, C, A, and F major

 Some G Major guitar chord insights:

-• The G major guitar chord is written in songs with a capital letter (G) with no signs or numbers to its right.
+• The G major guitar chord is written as a capital letter (G) with no additional signs or numbers.

-• It’s a very common chord in rock and most popular western music.
+• It’s commonly used in rock and popular Western music.

-• The G Major chord is the first in songs like American pie, White Christmas, The A team, and Stand by me, for example.
+• The G major chord is the first chord in songs like American Pie, White Christmas, The A-Team, and Stand by Me.

-• It is a Major triad which means it’s built out of three notes—G, B, and D.
+• It is a major triad consisting of three notes: G, B, and D.

-• The relative minor of the G Major scale is E minor scale.
+• The relative minor of the G major scale is the E minor scale.

 Songs that contain The G Major chord: